 Pablo Grobas Illobre, PhD

 Computational chemist and scientific software developer with over six years of experience in quantum chemistry, QM/MM methodologies, and high-performance computing.
 Lead developer of quantum-chemistry algorithms (C++/Fortran) within the Amsterdam Modeling Suite, in collaboration with Software for Chemistry & Materials (SCM).
 Skilled in Python for data analysis, cheminformatics (RDKit), and machine learning (TensorFlow, PyTorch).
-Passionate about bridging physics-based modelling and AI-driven drug discovery through scalable, production-grade scientific software.

 Technical Skills